abshirahmed/trmnl-salah-times/src/services/README.md

 - **exchangeCodeForToken.ts**: Exchanges an authorization code for an access token
 - **verifyToken.ts**: Verifies if an access token is valid

-## Future Services

-The database schema includes tables for locations and cached prayer times that are not currently used by the application.
-In the future, these services could be implemented:

-### Locations Services

-These services would manage user locations:

-- **getLocations**: Retrieve all locations for a user
-- **getLocation**: Retrieve a specific location by ID
-- **saveLocation**: Create or update a location
-- **deleteLocation**: Delete a location
-- **setDefaultLocation**: Set a location as the default for a user

-### Prayer Times Database Services

-These services would manage cached prayer times in the database:

-- **getCachedPrayerTimes**: Retrieve cached prayer times for a specific location and date
-- **cachePrayerTimes**: Store prayer times in the database to reduce API calls
-- **deleteCachedPrayerTimes**: Delete cached prayer times

 ## Service Design Principles

 1. **Single Responsibility**: Each service file focuses on a specific task